aquitania99/sydney-kids-activities/README.md

 ### Overpass API

 No key.
 Public service.
-Limit your request rate — don't send more than 1 request per second.
+Limit your request rate, don't send more than 1 request per second.

 ### NSW Open Data